Gary Anderson (running back)

-Gary Wayne Anderson (born April 18, 1961 in Columbia, Missouri) is an American former professional football player who was a running back in the National Football League (NFL), United States Football League (USFL) and Canadian Football League (CFL) from 1983 to 1995.
+Gary Wayne Anderson (born April 18, 1961) is an American former professional football player who was a running back in the National Football League (NFL), United States Football League (USFL) and Canadian Football League (CFL) from 1983 to 1995.

 USFL

 Anderson was drafted in the first round of the 1983 NFL Draft by the San Diego Chargers, but could not agree on a contract.
 Instead, Anderson signed to play for the Tampa Bay Bandits of the USFL in 1983 after a college football career at the University of Arkansas.
 Anderson had filed suit against his first agent, Dr. Jerry A. Argovitz, and the Tampa Bay Bandits.
 The suit alleged that Argovitz misrepresented the Chargers' offer and that Argovitz steered Anderson to the Bandits in exchange for a USFL franchise (the Houston Gamblers).
 Sports Illustrated August 29, 1983.

 Anderson started late in the season and quickly became the starting running back for the Bandits.
 He finished with 516 yards on 97 carries with 4 touchdowns in 1983.
 In 1984, Anderson rushed for 1008 yards on 268 carries and scored 19 touchdowns (league leader).
 In 1985, Anderson had his best USFL season as he rushed for 1207 yards on 276 carries and had 16 touchdowns.
 He was named to one All-Star team in his USFL career and is the 4th leading rusher in USFL history.